 There does seem to be some motion on expanded street safety efforts over at the Texas Transportation Commission.

-Last month, the fee heard a presentation from TxDOT’s director of engineering and safety operations that indicated the organization might be shifting closer to an intention of getting no traffic fatalities in Texas by using the year 2050.
+Last month, the fee heard a presentation from TxDOT’s director of engineering and safety operations that indicated the organization might be shifting closer to an intention of getting no traffic fatalities in Texas by the year 2050.
 Austin followed a so-referred to as Vision Zero plan in 2016, to end deaths and serious injuries on Austin’s roads by 2025.
-Other essential towns have adopted similar plans to address the trouble via higher street layout, better enforcement of existing legal guidelines, and education applications.
+Other essential towns have adopted similar plans to address the trouble via higher street layout, better enforcement of existing legal guidelines, and education programs.

 “I’ve been operating on Texas transportation policy for 15 years,” stated Jay Blazek Crossley, govt director of Farm & City, a nonprofit spearheading an avenue safety marketing campaign called Vision Zero Texas.
 “I am bowled over and burdened approximately the development we’re making.”